-There’s been a few graphic novel anthologies from Cloudscape entirely spearheaded by me – I thought of the concept, invited the artists, edited the whole thing, and even contributed a short story or two.
-They’ve all been about things I’m really passionate about, such as mental health and Canadian superheroes.
+There’s been a few graphic novel anthologies from Cloudscape entirely spearheaded by me – I devised the concept, selected the artists, served as an editor, and even contributed a short story or two.
+They’ve all been about things I’m passionate about, such as mental health and Canadian superheroes.

 Epic Canadiana #1 (2013) and #2 (2015)